Nov. 18, 2018

 The saw shop: two customer-guys come booming in.
 Heavy flannel shirts.
 Fella wants a saw.
 This one here on the wall will do, whyn’t you sell me this one here?

 He’s a small, late-middle-aged, cowboy-handsome guy, his sidekick larger and quieter.
-He’s already got his checkbook out, but the two oil-stained saw technicians, joined by another customer (clean-cut bystander kid), all gang up on him and talk him into a bigger saw.
+He’s already got his checkbook out, but the two oil-stained saw technicians, joined by another customer (clean-cut bystander kid), all get together and talk him into a bigger saw.
 That little one he’d chosen is for weekend warriors.
-He ought to have a good big twenty-four-inch blade, at the very least, and he won’t regret it.
+He ought to have a twenty-four-inch blade, at the very least, and he won’t regret it.
 If he bought that little one, it would be in the repair shop all the time.

 So he buys the big one.
 What the hell.
 Extra hundred bucks.
 The kid tells him he made the right decision, and the man behind the counter says again, that little one is for weekend warriors, as if he’d just thought of that expression.
 And the kid says again, ‘You’re gonna be happy with that saw.”
 (Yeah, gimme a quart of bar-and-chain oil, too.
 And a 5/32-inch file.
 Well, shit, I got the wrong checkbook.)
 He goes out to his car to get the right checkbook, and comes back and starts filling out a check, meanwhile complaining, grumbling as if to himself, “Take my advice, don’t get cancer.
 I already had fuckin’ chemo this morning.
 Fuckin’ awful.
 Don’t get cancer.”
 General silence.
 He finishes making out his check, signing it with a flourish, and the kid says at last, “Well…, you’re gonna be happy with that saw.”